Inclusive Futures Design Lab

 VISUAL IDENTITY

 BriefThis project was a brief for the Griffith University Queensland College of Art.
 The brief required a complete brand and style guide, along with a pitch deck, promotional posters and signage.
 The client requested that the outcome be separate to Griffith’s brand, but since the lab also fell under the QCA umbrella, the brand needed to be creative, yet corporate to accommodate the varying stakeholders.
-The creative and strategic direction was left for each student to create based on their own interpretation of the nature of the lab.
-The target market was three-fold: undergraduate students seeking placement opportunities, HDR students seeking research opportunities, and investors/partnerships.
+The target market was three-fold: undergraduate students, HDR students, and investors.

 Concept